DestroyedClone/RiskOfBulletstorm/README_backup.md

 [nonfunctional] Rocket-Powered Bullets: Increases projectile speed by 50% (+5% per stack).

-Roll Bomb: After using your Utility, drop 1 bomb(s) (+1 per stack) for 80% damage.

-Scope: Reduces bullet spread by -10% (-5% per stack).

 Scouter: Shows enemy health and damage in chat on hit to a pinged enemy.
 Only shows number of digits depending on InventoryCount.
 DamageType only shows up after 2 Scouters.

 ## Red